alcatrazEscapee/chromatic/jira.md

 - Store last puzzle ID + the board layout in save data, and restore it if you go back to the same puzzle
     - Add an icon on the main menu that indicates you have save data available (in-progress icon)

-### Graphics

-- Make victory modal not look like shit - improve buttons for it?

 ### Website

 - Add some information, lower down on how to play